-- Amending the land zoning from partly R4 High Density Residential to B4 Mixed Use in accordance with the Homebush Recommended Land Use Extract from the Parramatta Road Corridor Urban Transformation Strategy. - Amending the Maximum Height of Building control for Strathfield LEP 2012 to 75m in accordance with the Parramatta Road Corridor Urban Transformation Strategy. - Amending the Floor Space Ratio Map for Strathfield LEP 2012 to 3.6:1 on the site in accordance with the Parramatta Road Corridor Urban Transformation Strategy.
+- Amending the Maximum Height of Building control for Strathfield LEP 2012 to 75m - Amending the Floor Space Ratio Map for Strathfield LEP 2012 to 3.6:1 on the site.

 The Parramatta Road Corridor Urban Transformation Strategy (PRCUTS) recommends for the site a maximum height of 75m and a maximum FSR of 3.6:1.
-This Planning Proposal aligns with the PRCUTS with the same recommended FSR for the subject site of 3.6:1 and recommended maximum building height of 75m.
+This Planning Proposal has been revised to ensure the proposal aligns with the PRCUTS with the same recommended FSR for the subject site of 3.6:1 and recommended maximum building height of 75m.

-The Planning Proposal demonstrates, through rigorous urban design analysis, that the density controls recommended in the PRCUTS are appropriate for the subject site relative to the immediate context of this precinct along Parramatta Road.
+The revised Planning Proposal demonstrates, through rigorous urban design analysis, that the density controls recommended in the PRCUTS are not appropriate for the subject site relative to the immediate context of this precinct along Parramatta Road.

-The intended outcome of the LEP amendment is consistent with key directions relating to accelerated housing provision and urban renewal contained with the Plan for

-Growing Sydney, A Metropolis of Three Cities - the Greater Sydney Region Plan, the Eastern City District Plan as well as the vision and objectives described within the Parramatta Road Corridor Urban Transformation Strategy.
+The intended outcome of the LEP amendment is consistent with key directions relating to accelerated housing provision and urban renewal contained with the Plan for Growing Sydney, A Metropolis of Three Cities - the Greater Sydney Region Plan, the Eastern City District Plan as well as the vision and objectives described within the Parramatta Road Corridor Urban Transformation Strategy.